papsti/macpan-workshop/syllabus.md

 ## Materials

-(Note:  This section will not be in the final syllabus, but I've put it here to give an idea of what the companion materials will contain once they are produced in a subsequent milestone.)
+(Note:  This section will not be in the final syllabus, but I've put it in the draft to give an idea of what the companion materials will contain once they are produced in a subsequent milestone.)

 <!-- omit from toc -->
 #### Library Models